Dr4kn/.dotfiles/README.md

 ## Instructions

-If you want to use zsh you have to set it as your Shell manually.

 Clone this folder into your home directory.
-On Debian/Ubuntu you can run `sudo make install` to install the used programs (this includes stow).
+On Debian/Ubuntu you can run `sudo make install` to install the used programs.
 Run `make` to let stow create the syslinks.

+The programms that are installed are: vim, stow, lsd and zsh (which is then also set as the default shell)

 ## Uninstall
 Run `make delete` to remove all links created.